amborgw/amborgw/README.md

-## About Me 👩‍🌾
+## Greetings 👩‍🌾

-Greetings!
-I'm Amber, a Computer Science & Neuroscience student at UNSW 🤓
+I'm Amber, a 3rd Year Computer Science & Neuroscience student at UNSW 🤓 Find me curating my spotify playlists, trying new restaurants or nose deep in a book

-- 🔭 I’m currently working on ...
+> 🔭 I’m currently working on:
+-  designing and coding my personal website
+-  innovating a book logging app

+**See you around 👋**

+<!--
 ## Skills 📝
-<!--
+html
 **amborgw/amborgw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: